Edmonton, Kentucky

 Edmonton is a home rule-class city in and the county seat of Metcalfe County, Kentucky, United States.
 It is part of the Glasgow Micropolitan Statistical Area.
-The population was 1,595 at the 2010 census and estimated at the same in 2019.
+The population was 1,671 at the 2020 census.

 History

 The area was first surveyed in 1800.
 The city was established by the Kentucky legislature as a trading post in 1818 and was named the county seat in 1860.
-The post office first opened on February 18, 1830 and was named (though incorrectly spelled) for Edmund Rogers.
+The post office first opened on February 18, 1830, and was named (though incorrectly spelled) for Edmund Rogers.